things-to-do

 SeasonSunset Time Range

-Check the weather.
-A few clouds actually improve sunsets, creating texture and reflecting colors.
+A few clouds actually improve sunsets.
+They create texture and reflect colour across the sky.
 A completely clear sky can be less dramatic.
-Overcast days, obviously, are a miss.
+Overcast days are a miss.

-Face west, but look around.
-Yes, the main show is the sun dropping into the sea.
-But don't forget to turn around, as the mountains and buildings behind you often catch beautiful pink and orange light.
+The main show is the sun dropping into the sea, but don't forget to turn around.
+The mountains and buildings behind you often catch beautiful pink and orange light in return.

-Stay for the afterglow.
-Some of the best colors appear 15-20 minutes after the sun disappears below the horizon.
-The sky often turns deeper shades of purple and pink during this window.
+Some of the best colours appear 15 to 20 minutes after the sun disappears below the horizon.
+The sky often turns deeper shades of purple and pink during this window, so don't rush off.

-• Use silhouettes: Position people, boats, or the pier against the bright sky
+Position people, boats, or the pier against the bright sky for silhouettes.
+Include rocks, beach umbrellas, or marina boats in the foreground for depth.

 Your phone camera's HDR mode helps balance the bright sky with darker foreground elements.